kitsudaiki/OpenHanami/README.md

 Because the normalization of input is not necessary, together with the good performance of training single inputs (based on the benchmark) and the direct interaction remotely over websockets, could make this project useful for processing measurement-data of sensors of different machines, especially for new sensors, where the exact maximum output-values are unknown.
 So continuous training of the network right from the beginning would be possible, without collecting a bunch of data at first.

 ## Summary important links

-All of this page and more in the documentation on:

 https://docs.hanami-ai.com